ChaojieWei/qq/README.md

 >TODO allow the user to provide extra datasets

 # How to setup your system
+>First of all clone the repository into a directory of your choice.
 >To run the cnn.py Python script inside the cnn directory you need to follow the simple steps below.